Goose2147/Bsc_Thesis_ChemOM/README.md

 5. **Use `par_fix_format.py` to create a new PAR file with the correct format.**

 6. **Use `modify_mol2.py` to create a new MOL2 file with the handy format.**
+   - Open this modified MOL2 file in Mercury for visualization.

 7. **Use the new PAR and MOL2 files from step 6 and 7 with `combine_mol2_par.py` to create a `forase.par` file (without the charges):**
+   - This python script will use the function assign_MATCH_label.
+You can copy the printed library to the python script to skip the assignment process if it's run again for the same structure.
    - Symmetrical hydrogens are not repeated, but rather contained in 1 hydrogen type.

 8. **Obtain charges from Gaussian09​[6]​:**